CameronLonsdale/CameronLonsdale.github.io/index.md

 What you receive:
 - A threat model of your product, helping you focus on the important parts to protect.
 - An in-depth code review and pentest looking for insecure practices and vulnerabilities.
-- An optional Infrastructure, Build and IT Security review with best practice recommendations.
 - Tailored defence in depth recommendations, addressing the biggest risks for your product.
 - All of this reported however you'd like, a standalone document, Jira tickets or something else.